A Travel Price Comparison for Families, Couples, and Backpackers Osaka vs. Stockholm for Attractions, Food, Nightlife, and Old Town

 Osaka is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-In Stockholm, many people enjoy the museums and nightlife that this safe big city offers.
+In Stockholm, many people enjoy the museums and nightlife that this expensive big city offers.
 Plenty of people spend one week in the area when traveling.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 Lots of people come for the live music.
 One week is often enough time to do most activities.

 For some great organized tour ideas, see The Best Coach Bus Tours in Japan, The Best Adventure Tours to Japan, The Best Budget Tours to Sweden, and The Best Tours for Seniors to Sweden.